Unique accommodation: Best 50 places to stay around the world

 Coron Resort

-The resort organises diving and island hopping tours with their own private boats, rents transparent kayaks and Stand-Up Paddle Boards and also offers Wake-boarding and snorkelling tours.
+The resort organises diving and island-hopping tours with its own private boats, rents transparent kayaks and Stand-Up Paddle Boards, and also offers Wakeboarding and snorkelling tours.
 Chosen by Universal Traveller.

 Geodesic dome, Vermont